 From Belek, jeep safaris into the mountains are another popular holiday outing, as are boat trips, watersports, and visits to nearby Manavgat waterfalls and the thermal baths at Pamukkale.
-Scuba diving, white-water rafting, horse riding and more are also on offer to visitors on holiday.
-The town of Belek itself is compact and has a small shopping centre, some souvenir shops and some cafés to enjoy on holiday.
+Scuba diving, white-water rafting, horse riding, and more are also on offer to visitors on holiday.
+The town of Belek itself is compact and has a small shopping centre and some souvenir shops and some cafés to enjoy on holiday.
 Kadriye has more to offer in the way of street markets and nightlife, but day trips to busier towns such as Alanya or Antalya are also available.
 Belek is the perfect holiday resort for golfers and those seeking lazy days lounging on a beach or by a swimming pool.

 Most of the large Belek hotels have shops selling curios and holiday souvenirs, and the town has some lively street markets that are the perfect place to sample freshly cooked food and do a spot of gift shopping.
 There is also a huge bazaar every Saturday where shoppers can haggle to their heart's content.
 Holiday makers can head to the old town of Antalya for more extensive shopping.

-The nightlife in Belek is largely limited to the large hotels, many of which have their own nightclubs, bars and entertainment.
+The nightlife in Belek is largely limited to the large hotels, many of which have their own nightclubs, bars, and entertainment.
 There are one or two popular clubs, however, including the large Club 29 on the waterfront.

-Belek has become a premier golf centre in Turkey and boasts over eight championship golf courses, catering for all levels of player, and was recently featured as one of the places to go in Golf World's Golf Escapes 2007 supplement.
-Besides golfing, Belek also offers a wide range of adventure sports like wind surfing, water skiing, sailing, rafting and mountain climbing to enjoy on holiday.
+Belek has become a premier golf centre in Turkey and boasts over eight championship golf courses, catering for all levels of player, and was recently featured as one of the best places to go in Golf World's Golf Escapes 2007 supplement.
+Besides golfing, Belek also offers a wide range of adventure sports like wind surfing, water skiing, sailing, rafting, and mountain climbing to enjoy on holiday.
 Belek's beaches have very calm water, making it ideal for small children.
-The neighbouring beach resort of Side is also worth a visit, with a 2nd century theatre and Roman Baths, and further afield Antalya has museums, a beautifully preserved old town, and is a good day-out for foodies.
+The neighbouring beach resort of Side is also worth a visit, with a 2nd century theatre and Roman Baths, and further afield Antalya has museums, a beautifully preserved old town, and offers a good day-out for foodies.